NOTICE OF INFORMATION PRACTICES

 - inspect and obtain a copy of your health record.
 This right does not apply to a very narrow category of medical information referred to as “psychotherapy notes.”
 We will provide you with access to your medical information in the format requested, if possible.
 We may charge a fee for the costs associated with your request, including the cost of copies, postage or other supplies, consistent with state and federal law.
 We may deny your request to inspect and/or copy your medical information in certain circumstances.
 If you are denied access, you may request that the denial be reviewed.
 A licensed health care professional chosen by us will review your request and the denial.
 The person conducting the review will not be the person who denied your original request.
 We will comply with the outcome of the review.

 - request an amendment to your health record.
 Such a request must be made in writing and you must state a reason for the amendment.
 We are not required by law to honor your request if we determine, among other things, that the record is accurate and complete.

 - obtain an accounting of disclosures of your health information as required by law.
 You are entitled to one free copy of this accounting every 12 months.
 Your request must state a time period, which may not be longer that 6 years and may not include dates before April 14, 2003.

 - request communications of your health information by alternative means or at alternative locations.
 For example, you may request that we only contact you at work or by mail.

 - revoke your authorization to use or disclose health information except to the extent that action has already taken place.

-- receive a notification from SMC, under certain circumstances, in the event there is an improper disclosure of your health information.
+- receive a notification from Stillwater Medical, under certain circumstances, in the event there is an improper disclosure of your health information.